horskyyaron/blog_v3/content/posts/lastmod.md

 ### Know you tools.

-By knowing neovim and neovim capabilities:
+By knowing neovim and neovim capabilities (a bit, this piece of software is huge and I'm far from an advanced vim user):

 - keymaps
 - autocommands
 - use of operating system commands inside of neovim (use of the date command)